interledger-deprecated/ilp-plugin-virtual/README.md

 is `prepared`, it will be set to `fulfilled` and the fulfillment will be stored.

-The fulfillment is not compared against the executionCondition of the transfer, so any value can be stored in the fulfillment field.
-It is up to the plugin code to perform proper validation.
+**Important:** The TransferLog is concerned only with storage, and making sure that the sum of the transfers does not exceed its given limits.
+As such, the fulfillment is not compared against the executionCondition of the transfer.
+This allows more flexibility in how the TransferLog is used, but developers should be careful to perform proper fulfillment validation in their own code.
+Remember that `SHA256(fulfillment)` must equal `executionCondition`, and the fulfillment should always be exactly 32 bytes.

 #### Parameters